Generic name: naloxegol [ nal-OX-ee-gol ]

 Store at room temperature away from moisture and heat.

-Usual Adult Dose for Opioid Induced Constipation - Chronic:
+Usual Adult Dose for Constipation - Drug Induced:

 Initial dose: 25 mg orally once a day

-Maintenance dose: 25 mg orally once daily.
-Dose may be reduced to 12.5 mg orally once a day for patients unable to tolerate higher dose, patients with moderate, severe, or end-stage renal impairment, and patients who require treatment with some medications that may inhibit the metabolism of naloxegol.
+Maintenance dose: 25 mg orally once a day; dose may be reduced to 12.5 mg orally once a day for patients unable to tolerate higher dose

 Comments: Prior to initiation, discontinue all maintenance laxative therapy; laxatives can be used as needed for suboptimal response after 3 days.